jeanfeydy/geomloss/doc/index.rst

 Geometric Loss functions between sampled measures, images and volumes
 ---------------------------------------------------------------------

-**N.B.:** This is still an alpha release!
+**N.B.:** This is still an **alpha** release!
-Please send me your feedback: I will polish the user interface and clean the documentation before a first stable release in April 2019.
+Please send me your feedback: I will polish the user interface, implement Hausdorff divergences, add support for images/volumes and clean the documentation before a first stable release in April 2019.

 The **GeomLoss** library provides efficient GPU implementations for: